GloriousRedLeader/uo-razor-enhanced/README.md

 RazorInstallDirectory/Scripts

 * fm_core -> This is framework stuff I've written (for the most part).
 These don't do anything on their own.
-You'll need to make a script that calls these functions (see fm_examples).
+You'll need to make a script that calls these functions (see fm_tools).
 * fm_tools -> This is the stuff you'll use.
-It doesn't really matter where you put your scripts, but you can reference these as examples.
+It doesn't really matter where you put these scripts.
 Most of this stuff uses my framework (the files in *fm_core*).
+Some of these are very powerful and heavily configurable.
 * fm_train -> Standalone scripts used for training skills.

 So basically look through *fm_tools* and modify those scripts.
 You can store your scripts in whatever folder you like.